 The family-friendly resort consists of a first-come campground with tent and RV sites, as well as simple cabin-type rooms built in the 1920s (they have bathrooms, showers, fridges and TVs, and some have kitchenettes).
 Johnson’s Beach is the site of the annual September Russian River Jazz & Blues Festival.

-Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards and novelty items; Sonoma Nesting Company, which specializes in artisan-painted furniture; and — beneath an antique Rexall sign — Lark Drugs, a full-service pharmacy.
+Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards and novelty items; Sonoma Nesting Company, which specializes in antiques, art, and collectibles for home and garden; and — beneath an antique Rexall sign — Lark Rexall Drugs, a full-service pharmacy.

 And definitely dine in.
-Boon Eat + Drink serves up local bounty; Chef Patrick's dishes up luscious California-French cuisine; and the Main Street Bistro serves up live acoustic music with its traditional menu items.
+Boon Eat + Drink highlights the local bounty; Chef Patrick's dishes up luscious California-French cuisine; and the Main Street Bistro serves up live acoustic music with its traditional menu items.

 Written by Sonoma Insider Suzie Rodriguez.